secureworks/dalton/README.rst

 GUI to facilitate input and output to Flowsynth.
 There is the option to easily send Flowsynth WebUI generated pcaps to Dalton for testing.

-While all the above systems could be independent physical (or vitrual) machines (and in fact this setup has been done), for ease of install and use, everything has also been architected as a group of `Docker <https://www.docker.com/>`__ containers.
+While all the above systems could be independent physical (or virtual) machines (and in fact this setup has been done), for ease of install and use, everything has also been architected as a group of `Docker <https://www.docker.com/>`__ containers.
 The Dalton codebase